Wollaston/aratype/README.md

-A simple WASM app using Rust and Leptos that converts English characters to Latin expressions according to the Buckwalter transliteration map.
+A simple WASM app using Rust and Leptos that converts English letters to Arabic equivalents according to the Buckwalter transliteration table.
 Work in progress.

 Inspired by Yamli.